Degree Student Status

 Non-Degree Student Status

-Selection of courses for those having long-range plans of earning a degree in the daytime program should be made on the basis of information given in this catalogue.
+Selection of courses for those having long-range plans of earning a degree should be made on the basis of information given in this catalogue.
 Students interested in making a formal application for admission to the university should contact the Admissions Office.
+Non-degree students will be required to meet with a Continuing and Distance Education advisor after completing 18 credit hours, unless in a certificate or other sequenced professional development program.
+Students will work with Admissions and the Dean's Office to anticipate transfer application to a UVM degree program.

 All non-degree students who would like assistance in planning educational programs and selecting courses should contact Continuing and Distance Education.